Man convicted in fatal shooting of a Santa Fe star athlete - NewsBreak

 Man convicted in fatal shooting of a Santa Fe star athlete

 SANTA FE, N.M.
-(AP) — A man has been convicted of first-degree murder in the shooting of a Santa Fe High School basketball star nearly two years ago.
+(AP) — A man has been convicted of first-degree murder in the shooting of a Santa Fe High School basketball star nearly two years...kvia.com

-A jury on Tuesday returned the verdict against Estevan Montoya in the August 2020 shooting of Fedonta “JB” White.
+SANTA FE, N.M.
+(AP) — A man has been convicted of first-degree murder in the shooting of a Santa Fe High School basketball star nearly two years...kvia.com

-Prosecutors said Montoya was 16 at the time of the incident and the 18-year-old White was shot at a house party in Chupadero in front of numerous witnesses.
+I don’t agree with what this boy did but you knew he wasn’t getting out of this because that basketball player was to popular.
+Is was the same in 2000 Santa Fe high jocks thought there gangsters and they got tuned up!
+They need to focus on sports on not being at parties and on streets

 Comments / 2